sparkflows/sparkflows-docs/docs/incorta/admin-guide/chidori-connection.rst

      - Token used for Chidori
    * - Postback Url
      - Postback Url
-     - Postback Url through which Chidori sent result back to Fire Insights
+     - Postback Url through which Chidori sent result back to Sparkflows
    * - Title
      - Title of Selected Connection
      - Title of Selected Connection